aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/copyoptions/_index.md

 **Remarks**

 The default value is false, it works as MS Excel.
+For example: if copying a chart with the data source "sheet1!A1:B10" from worksheet "sheet1 to other worksheet "sheet2", The data source will be changed as "sheet2!A1:B10"